Symbicort® (budesonide/formoterol)

 Take Symbicort as your doctor describes.
 It comes as a metered-dose inhaler.
 Your doctor will teach you how to use, store, and clean your inhaler.1,2

 Your doctor will determine your dose based on age and asthma severity.
-You may not notice improvement in symptoms for a few weeks.
-Once symptoms stabilize, your doctor may switch you to a medicine that has only an inhaled corticosteroid.
-This can help prevent side effects from LABAs.1-2
+Your symptoms may not improve for a few weeks.
+Once symptoms improve, your doctor may switch you to a medicine that has only an inhaled corticosteroid.
+This can help prevent side effects from LABAs.1

 If symptoms do not improve after 2 weeks, your doctor may increase your dosage.
 Do not stop using Symbicort unless your doctor tells you to.
 If you miss a dose, take your next scheduled dose when it is due.
-Do not take Symbicort more often or use more puffs than you have been prescribed.1,2
+Do not take Symbicort more often or use more puffs than prescribed.1

 - You are trying to treat an acute asthma attack